Are You Ready to Visit a Hair Transplant Clinic? Try to Answer These 3 Questions First

 Dr. Cory Torgerson’s hair transplant clinic in Toronto is fully accredited as an out-of-hospital, level 3 surgical centre.
 He exceeds standards and possesses a wealth of knowledge and experience gained over decades of practice.
 As a head and neck surgeon, otolaryngologist, and facial plastic surgeon with the Royal College of Physicians and Surgeons of Canada, Dr. Torgerson is a leading authority in Canada for hair transplants.
 Dr. Torgerson is adept in many different practice and treatment areas, including the industry’s most advanced surgical and non-surgical technologies.
 He offers a comprehensive and truly personalized approach.

 If you’re losing your hair, there’s a lot you can do.
 Whether a surgical hair restoration or one of several other excellent, proven solutions, at the Toronto Hair Transplant Clinic we have them all, and we can help you.
-Call today for your free consultation.
+Call today for your no-obligation consultation.
 Your next steps start here.